epurpur/Darden_IntroToPython/README.md

 * Erich Purpur
 * Research Librarian for Science & Engineering

-* I'm a librarian here at UVA [Research Data Services](https://data.library.virginia.edu/rds-staff/) -I'm a liaison to various engineering departments.
-Basically, if they need stuff from the library I try to make it available for them.
-I do quite a bit of teaching both in one off workshops like this, ongoing series (PhD+), and for-credit courses.
-I teach courses releated to python programming and Geographic Information Systems (GIS) I also sometimes help people with GIS (Geographic Information Systems) projects and programming-related questions.
-And do various side projects as they arise.
+I'm a part of a group called [research data services](https://data.library.virginia.edu/) and I do these things:

+    1. Serve as Liaison to various engineering departments
+    2. Teach workshops and classes (like this one)
+    3. Help people with research projects
+    4. Random other things as they come up

     * ep9k@virginia.edu
     * Brown Science & Engineering Library office i046